team2393/FRC2025/README.md

 Timeline
 --------

- * Now:
-   Start with the "WPILib Installation Guide" mentioned above.
+ * Start with the "WPILib Installation Guide" mentioned above.
    Read the Software manual.
 Read all of it until "Advanced programming".
    May skip the details about LabVIEW, python, C++ since we're using Java.
    Glance throught the Advanced programming section to at least know